 there are simply more activities, stakeholders and risks that need tobe identified and managed.
-Having a Project Manager integrated into the procurement process significantly increases the odds of not only a successful procurement, but also a successful implementation.
+Having a Project Manager integrated into the procurement process significantly increases the odds of not only a successful procurement, but also an on-time, on-budget implementation.

 - Initiating the Project.
 When there is a new procurement, a Project Manager should be assigned so they can kick off the procurement project.
-This includes getting the initial stakeholders together to understand the scope and objectives for the procurement, and to discuss high level expectations and timelines for the project.
+This includes getting the initial stakeholders together to understand the scope and objectives for the procurement, and to discuss high-level expectations and timelines for the project.

 - Creating the Procurement Plan.
 Establishing a comprehensive procurement plan is an important role the Project Manager plays to define expectations and align stakeholders.
-An effective procurement plan covers not only the process for procuring the software/services, but also the post-procurement activities required to effectively transition into the business operations.
+An effective procurement plan covers not only the process for procuring the goods, technology, or services but also the post-procurement activities required to effectively transition into the business operations.
 The transition plan may not come until after a vendor/solution is selected, but it’s a critical part of the overall success of the project as that’s where the rubber hits the road.

 product or service, as well as other stakeholders from information technology, information security, compliance, legal and finance.
 The PM’s role is to ensure that all relevant stakeholder groups have been identified, and that they are engaged at the appropriate times throughout the procurement process.

 - Communicating Responsibilities and Updates.
 Keeping all stakeholders on track during the procurement process is a necessity if you want to hit your deadlines.
 The Project Manager is responsible for determining what information is important to communicate, collecting that information from the appropriate stakeholders, and packaging and distributing it at the right times.
-Weekly email updates, project status reports and face-to-face meetings are all forms of communication channels that the Project Manager can use throughout a lengthy procurement project.
+Weekly email updates, project status reports, and face-to-face meetings are all forms of communication channels that the Project Manager can use throughout a lengthy procurement project.

-Supporting Implementation and Transition.
+- Supporting Implementation and Transition.
 Once the procurement is complete and a contract has been signed with a vendor, the Project Manager plays a critical role in supporting the Business Owner during the implementation of the project and, ultimately, transitioning the software/services into operations.
 The PM assumes many of the same responsibilities as during the procurement process such as planning, coordination, and communication, but is now focused on the implementation of the solution rather than the selection of the vendor.
 The PM also provides a bridge between the procurement process and the implementation process, ensuring that there is a continuity of knowledge and expectations throughout the entire cycle.

 Author: Tom Rogers